nasa/instructions/docs/INSTRUCTIONS.md

 Process: Send an email to the Team owner, modify your NAMs request, or email the Github Owners in that order of preference.

+Need: I accidentally committed something that needs to be deleted from all git history.
+How do I do that?

+Process: Check out the instructions here: https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository#using-the-bfg

 ## Why is this now just a markdown file instead of a website
 There was some concern over a website with NASA related information that is not purely documentation for an open sourced code project on github.com/nasa with a domain ending that is not nasa.gov.
 Hence, the instructions for use of github.com/nasa on https://nasa.github.io/ was shifted to this markdown file that is not a website but rather a file.
 Apologies to those who submitted pull requests to improve the old site.